DrC0okie/HEIG_CLD_Labo5/README.md

         - containerPort: 6379
         args:
         - redis-server # Command to start the Redis server
-        - --requirepass pass #  Configures Redis to require the password "pass"
+        - --requirepass ccp2 #  Configures Redis to require a password
         - --appendonly yes # Enables append-only mode to keep a log of all write operations
 ````

 api-deployment.yaml: